meshtastic/meshtastic/docs/software/settings/canned-message-plugin.md

 ### canned_message_plugin_send_bell

 CannedMessagePlugin also sends a bell character with the messages.
-ExternalNotificationPlugin can benefit from this feature.
+The [External Notification Plugin](external-notification-plugin) can benefit from this feature as it utilizes the bell character.

 ## Details